-There are four stages in any tax structure, viz., levy, assessment, collection and levied or charged.
+There are four stages in any tax structure, viz., levy, assessment, collection and postponement.
+The basis of levy of tax is specified in Section 12, charging section of the Customs Act.
+It identifies the person or properties in respect of which tax or duty is to be levied or charged.
 Under assessment, the liability for payment of duty is quantified and the last stage is the collection of duty which is may be postponed for administrative convenience.